jackyzha0/quartz/content/thoughts/lilim.md

 I took [[thoughts/craig mod]]'s advice and released Lilim by season.
 As of 2022, Lilim has three seasons.
 The first season was a mix of walk vignettes and personal essays.
 The second season followed a 3-2-1 newsletter style.
 The third season is mostly walk vignettes.

-Moving forward, I would like to write shorter vignettes, like those of [[Ben Hewitt]] (300-400 words, 2-4 paragraphs).
+Moving forward, I would like to write shorter vignettes, like those of [[thoughts/ben hewitt]] (300-400 words, 2-4 paragraphs).
 This would teach me how to be more succinct and could lessen the load further so I can focus more on my studies.

 The vignettes will present a specific moment (microcosm) and then connect it with a more abstract philosophical idea.